PCBUs need to keep up to date with the latest COVID-19 information and advice to ensure that they maintain a healthy and safe workplace.

 The Safe Work Australia website provides information on managing the risks from COVID-19 in the workplace on behalf of all Australian Work Health and Safety Regulators.

-ReturnToWorkSA provides information on protecting your business and people from COVID-19 – beyond the basics.
+ReturnToWorkSA provides information on protecting your business and people from COVID-19.

 Person conducting a business or undertaking (PCBUs) must ensure, so far as is reasonably practicable, the health and safety of their workers and others at the workplace.
 This includes providing and maintaining a work environment that is without risks to health and safety.

 Businesses must identify hazards at the workplace, and the associated risks, and do what is reasonably practicable to eliminate the risks, or to minimise the risks if elimination is not reasonably practicable.
 PCBUs need to keep up to date with the latest COVID-19 information and advice to ensure that any action taken is measured and appropriate.
 This includes closely monitoring the SA Health and the covid-19.sa.gov.au website.

 Depending on the workplace, an appropriate range of actions may include:

 - closely monitoring official Government sources for current information and advice